[REVEALED] German Foods That Start With A

 Returning to the allure of apples in German cuisine, Apfelkuchen, or Apple Cake, emerges as a timeless classic.
 Whether in the form of a layered torte or a simple sheet cake, Apfelkuchen showcases the versatility of apples in German baking.
 The marriage of sweet, juicy apples with a moist cake base epitomizes the harmony of flavors that defines this beloved dessert.

-See also Candy That Starts With F
+See also Chinese Foods That Start With K

 Asiatische Krautsalat (Asian Coleslaw)